 Hats are a popular collectible item in Team Fortress 2.
 They range in popularity and rarity, and the number of hats in the game has been increasing in recent updates due to the involvement of the Team Fortress 2 community.
 Below is a list of all the hats in Team Fortress 2 that can be equipped by any class.
 The page for each class has a complete list of class-specific items: Scout, Soldier, Pyro, Demoman, Heavy, Engineer, Medic, Sniper, Spy.

-Miscellaneous items are cosmetic just like hats, except they have their own two slots on the loadout screen, allowing players to equip them at the same time as hats.
+Miscellaneous items fit in cosmetic slots on the loadout screen, just like hats.
 Below is a list of all the miscellaneous items in Team Fortress 2 that can be equipped by any class.
 The page for each class has a complete list of class-specific items: Scout, Soldier, Pyro, Demoman, Heavy, Engineer, Medic, Sniper, Spy.

 Team Fortress 2 has received a lot of critical acclaim, and to-date has a 92% Metacritic score from 17 critic reviews.
 From Gamespy, TF2 took the Best Multiplayer Game of the Year award and best Unique Art Style.
 1UP gave similar awards, Best Multiplayer Experience and Best Artistic Direction.
 IGN also gave TF2 best Artistic Design.
 As well as receiving countless awards with its inclusion in the Orange Box, PC Gamer UK put TF2 as the Best Game Of All Time in in it's yearly Top 100 list for 2008.